Maison Grillou

 A perched village with stunning views to north and south; home of 17th century philosopher Pierre Bayle, now a colourful artists’ village, stuffed to the gunnels with galleries.

 Abbaye de Combelongue, Rimont.
-One of the rare Premonstratensian abbeys in southern France, with lovely Mudhéjar-influenced Romanesque architecture and gardens.
-Open on summer afternoons or by arrangement at other times.
+One of the rare Premonstratensian abbeys in southern France, with lovely Mudhéjar-influenced Romanesque architecture and award-winning gardens.
+Open afternoons from July to September, or by arrangement at other times.

 Arts and crafts workshops – for example the stained glass workshop at Clermont, La Maison Bleue at Brouzenac, pottery at Le Mas d’Azil.

-Take a boat ride on the longest navigable underground river in France at Labouiche.
+Take a boat ride on the longest navigable underground river in France at Labouiche - great fun and not at all tacky.

 Prehistoric caves and museum at Le Mas d’Azil.

-Les Forges des Pyrène at Montgaillard, near Foix – excellent ‘live’ museum of ancient crafts and iron working.
+Go back to the past at Les Forges des Pyrène at Montgaillard, near Foix – an excellent ‘live’ museum of ancient crafts and iron working.

 La Maison de la Chemin de la Liberté, St Girons – devoted to the escape routes over the Pyrenees during World War Two.
-Unmissable.
+Unmissable, especially if you've read Ed Stourton's book Cruel Crossing.

-Horseriding at Equizones in La Bastide de Sérou, part of the National Mérens Centre, or at Lassalle in Rimont.
+Get on a horse at Equizones in La Bastide de Sérou, part of the National Mérens Centre.

-Golf at Unjat, an outstandingly beautiful 18 hole course (there’s a beginners’ course too) – various ‘packages’ for visitors.
-Or Swin Golf at Montardit.
+Play Golf at Unjat, an outstandingly beautiful 18 hole eco-golf course (there’s a 9 hole pitch and putt course too) – various ‘packages’ for visitors.
+Or try the 'alternative' golf course with 6 and 9 hole courses and an attached restaurant at Montardit.

 Paragliding in Moulis.